tbensky/npct/README.md

 If you are feeling sick, others your encounter might benefit from knowing this, so they can act accordingly if they get sick a few days later.
 Likewise, if you are around people who are sick, you might take appropriate actions if you start to feel sick.

 So how do we do (1) and (2)?
 Do we walk into a grocery store and yell out "I'm not feeling well...if you get sick in a couple of days, it might be because of me!"
+No. And [this](https://youtu.be/kSSibWkQcTA?t=130) won't do it either.

-No, but likely using some technology to quietly inform those around us about our condition would work.
+But likely using some technology to quietly inform those around us about our condition *would* work.

 ### Mobile Phones for Contact Tracing?